PEPPER (Capsicum spp) Pepper is a spice crop which adds flavours to stew and soup.

 It matures between two and three months

-Harvesting: Pepper (ripe or unripe) can be harvested with hand or with knife. read more about farm tools here
+Harvesting: Pepper (ripe or unripe) can be harvested by hand or with a knife. read more about farm tools here

-Processing and storage of pepperr; ripe fruits of pepper can be dried or cured day and night for 6 – 14 days.
+Processing and storage of peppers; ripe fruits of pepper can be dried or cured day and night for 6 – 14 days.
 Dried fruits are stored in sacks and kept in warm places.